hejops/reaction-smiles/README.md

 }
 ```

+## Get products out of reactants

 `smartjoin.py` accepts two reactants (represented as SMILES) and determines the
-most likely product by iterating through the entire set of transformations,
+most likely product by:

+1. iterating through the entire set of transformations,
-attempting to find each substructure match, applying the corresponding
+1. attempting to find each substructure match,
+1. applying the corresponding transformation,
-transformation, and then collecting all possible products.
-Sanitized products
+1. attempting to sanitize all possible products.

-obtained complex transformations typically take precedence over those obtained
+Sanitized products obtained from complex transformations typically take
-from less complex ones, and the first product obtained is assumed to be the
+precedence over those obtained from less complex ones, and the first product
-correct one.
+obtained is assumed to be the correct one.

-Important note: false substructure matches may be obtained; these will be fixed
+**Important note**: false substructure matches may be obtained; these will be
-in due time.
+fixed in due time!

 ```
 $ python3 smartjoin.py 'C1CS[C+](S1)C1=CC=CC=C1.CCCC[Sn](CCCC)(CCCC)CC=C